therenegar/launch/README.md

 `Show` will render your drawing in large scale graphics mode.
 You can toggle full-screen editing with F11, or the Maximize icon in the titlebar.

-**Open files**
-`!DRAW.EXE` accepts a filename as a parameter for any 16-color BMP image.
+**Open files**: `!DRAW.EXE` accepts a filename as a parameter for any 16-color BMP image.
 It will load this image into the canvas for viewing/editing. e.g. `!DRAW C:\ICON.BMP`

 <a id="!journal"></a>
 ### !JOURNAL.EXE - Journal